Cheapest Car Insurance With a Bad Driving Record (2026)

 Insurers that cover higher-risk drivers take on a higher chance of having to pay out claims for those drivers, so they charge more.

-Below, you’ll find national average monthly quotes for liability-only car insurance by driving history and the average increase after each type of incident.
+Below, you’ll find national average monthly full-coverage quotes by driving history.
 Drivers with a DUI or at-fault accident pay the highest average rates.

 You’ll typically face higher car insurance costs if you have a bad record, but you can take some steps to get the best rate possible for your situation:

 • Bundle car and home insurance.
 Some insurers may look more favorably on your record if you have multiple policies with them.
-So you should consider insurers that can also provide homeowners coverage.
+So you should consider insurers that can also provide homeowners or renters insurance coverage.

 • Complete a defensive driving course.
 Depending on your state, you may be able to get points removed from your record if you go to driving school and pass a defensive driving course.
 Plus, brushing up on your defensive driving skills might help you drive more safely in the future.